CDRT/mk_docs/docs/ref/bios/settings/thinkpad/ioportaccess.md

 1.	**On** – Default.
 2. Off

+!!! info ""
-!> This feature is supported only for the [healthcare model](https://techtoday.lenovo.com/jp/ja/solutions/media/3970), where RFID is installed instead of Smart Card.
+    This feature is supported only for the [healthcare model](https://techtoday.lenovo.com/jp/ja/solutions/media/3970), where RFID is installed instead of Smart Card.
 Therefore, parameter for WMI command will be the same as for Smart Card.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|